myerberg/myerberg.github.io/README.md

 The process began by loading the dataset and calculating two critical metrics: field goal percentage and win-loss percentage.
 Field goal percentage (fg_percentage) is calculated as the ratio of field goals made (o_fgm) to field goals attempted (o_fga), and the win-loss percentage is the ratio of games won to total games played.
 These calculations are essential as they convert raw data into meaningful metrics that can be analyzed.

-Following data preparation, I addressed data quality by removing any infinite or NaN (Not a Number) values, as I mentioned above in the  Munging, Wrangling, and Cleaning Data section.
-This step is crucial for ensuring the integrity and reliability of the analysis, as regression models require numerical input and cannot interpret NaN values.

 In my analysis of NBA team data, I used two types of statistical models: linear regression and Ridge regression.
 Let us break down these concepts for clarity:

 ### Linear Regression: